psychemedia/storytelling-notes/love_more_salt.md

 ...

 Folklore bores many just persons so terribly that one must apologise for the following legend.
 English märchen, or *contes populaires*, or nursery tales, are extremely rare, or, at least, they are very seldom found and published by collectors.
 The English ballads, as compared with the Scotch, are notably poor and trivial, whatever reason we may invent or discover; and of English tales we know few, save Jack the Giant Killer, Jack and the Bean Stalk, Tom Hickathrift, and Tom Thumb.
 But Mr. Clodd has discovered, in an odd corner of 'Suffolk Notes and Queries' in the Ipswich Journal, the following very remarkable and curious English märchen.
-It is well worth reading by anyone who likes a story ; above all, by anyone who cares to study national character in traditional tales and the wanderings of tradition.
+It is well worth reading by anyone who likes a story; above all, by anyone who cares to study national character in traditional tales and the wanderings of tradition.

 CAP O' RUSHES.

 (TOLD BY AN OLD SERVANT TO THE WRITER WHEN A CHILD.)

 Well, there was once a very rich gentleman, and he'd three daughters, and he thought to see how fond they was of him.
-So he says to the first, ' How much do you love me, my dear ?'
+So he says to the first, 'How much do you love me, my dear?'

 'Why,' says she, 'as I love my life.'

-' That's good,' says he.
+'That's good,' says he.

-So he says to the second, ' How much do you love me, my dear ?'
+So he says to the second, 'How much do you love me, my dear?'

-'Why,' says she, ' better nor all the world.'
+'Why,' says she, 'better nor all the world.'

-' That's good,' says he.
+'That's good,' says he.

 So he says to the third, 'How much do you love me, my dear?'

-' Why, I love you as fresh meat loves salt,' says she.
+'Why, I love you as fresh meat loves salt,' says she.

-Well, he were that angry. ' You don't love me at all,' says he, 'and in my house you stay no more.'
+Well, he were that angry.
+'You don't love me at all,' says he, 'and in my house you stay no more.'
 So he drove her out there and then, and shut the door in her face.

 Well, she went away on and on till she came to a fen, and there she gathered a lot of rushes and made them into a cloak, kind o', with a hood, to cover her from head to foot, and to hide her fine clothes.
 And then she went on and on till she came to a great house.

-'Do you want a maid ?' says she.
+'Do you want a maid?' says she.

 'No, we'don't,' says they.

 'I haint nowhere to go,' says she, 'and I'd ask no wages, and do any sort o' work,” says she.
 Pets taslie)

-' Well,' says they, 'if you like to wash the pots and scrape the saucepans you may stay,' says they.
+'Well,' says they, 'if you like to wash the pots and scrape the saucepans you may stay,' says they.

 So she stayed there and washed the pots and scraped the saucepans and did all the dirty work.
-And because she gave no name they called her ' Cap o' Rushes.'
+And because she gave no name they called her 'Cap o' Rushes.'

 Well, one day there was to be a great dance a little way off, and the servants was let to go and look at the grand people.
 Cap o' Rushes said she was too tired to go, so she stayed at home.

-' But when they was gone she offed with her cap o' rushes, and cleaned herself, and went to the dance.
+'But when they was gone she offed with her cap o' rushes, and cleaned herself, and went to the dance.
 And no one there was so finely dressed as her.

 Well, who should be there but her master's son, and what should he do but fall in love with her the minute he set eyes on her.
 He wouldn't dance with anyone else.